-Name Age Position and Offices David A. Jones 48 Chairman of the Board and Chief Executive Officer Kent J. Hussey 52 President, Chief Operating Officer and Director Roger F. Warren 57 President/International and Contract MicroPower and Director Trygve Lonnebotn 60 Executive Vice President of Operations and Director Stephen P. Shanesy 41 Executive Vice President and General Manager of General Batteries and Lights Kenneth V. Biller 51 Senior Vice President of Manufacturing/Supply Chain Merrell M. Tomlin 47 Senior Vice President of Sales Randall J. Steward 43 Senior Vice President of Finance and Chief Financial Officer James A. Broderick 54 Vice President, General Counsel and Secretary Scott A. Schoen 39 Director Thomas R. Shepherd 68 Director Warren C. Smith, Jr. 41 Director
+Name Age Position and Offices David A. Jones 48 Chairman of the Board and Chief Executive Officer Kent J. Hussey 52 President, Chief Operating Officer and Director Roger F. Warren 57 President/International and Contract MicroPower and Director Trygve Lonnebotn 60 Executive Vice President of Operations and Director Stephen P. Shanesy 41 Executive Vice President and General Manager of General Batteries and Lights Kenneth V. Biller 51 Senior Vice President of Manufacturing/Supply Chain Merrell M. Tomlin 46 Senior Vice President of Sales Randall J. Steward 43 Senior Vice President of Finance and Chief Financial Officer James A. Broderick 54 Vice President, General Counsel and Secretary Scott A. Schoen 39 Director Thomas R. Shepherd 68 Director Warren C. Smith, Jr. 41 Director

 Mr. Jones has served as the Chairman of the Board of Directors and Chief Executive Officer of the Company since September 12, 1996.
 From September 1996 to April 1998 Mr. Jones also served as President of the Company.
 Between February 1995 and March 1996, Mr. Jones was Chief Operating Officer, Chief Executive Officer and Chairman of the Board of Directors of Thermoscan, Inc., a manufacturer and marketer of infrared ear thermometers for consumer and professional use.
 From 1989 to September 1994, he served as President and Chief Executive Officer of The Regina Company, a manufacturer of vacuum cleaners and other floor care equipment.
-Mr. Jones has over 25 years of experience working in the consumer durables industry, most recently in management of operations, manufacturing and marketing.
+In addition, Mr. Jones serves as a director of Ladd Furniture, Inc. Mr. Jones has over 25 years of experience working in the consumer durables industry, most recently in management of operations, manufacturing and marketing.